By Steve & Tamami Laser

 Journalists had the chance to check out the view from the driver’s seat of the incredible new Corvette ZR1 convertible during the media preview days in L.A.

 The new ZR1’s special LT5 6.2L supercharged V8 is rated at 755 horsepower and 715 lb.-ft. of torque.
 Transmission choices include a 7-speed manual or ZR1-first 8-speed auto with paddle shifters.
-Chevrolet says the ZR1 convertible, like the coupe, is capable of track speeds in excess of 200 mph!

 An available Design Package dresses the ZR1 with bright Sebring Orange Tintcoat paint, orange brake calipers, orange rocker and splitter accent stripes, orange seat belts, interior stitching and unique bronze aluminum interior trim.
 The cockpit also offers a carbon-fiber rimmed steering wheel, competition sport seats, Performance Data Recorder and Bose premium audio.